Beating Fabry-P\'erot interference pattern in a magnonic scattering junction in the graphene quantum Hall ferromagnet: Beating interference pattern

-Fig. \ref{fig:scat}.a) shows the transmission probability $|t_\alpha|^2$ at normal incidence ($k_y=0$) for either (i) a spin magnon when both the lateral $\nu=-1$ and the central $\nu=0$ regions are in the F phase or (ii) a pseudospin magnon when all regions are in the CDW phase.
-Both cases are caracterized by two gaps associated with the two (i) spin or (ii) pseudospin modes.
+where $i\in\{1,2\}$.
+Fig. \ref{fig:scat}.a) shows the transmission probability $|t_i|^2$ at normal incidence ($k_y=0$) for either (i) a spin magnon when both the lateral $\nu=-1$ and the central $\nu=0$ regions are in the F phase or (ii) a pseudospin magnon when all regions are in the CDW phase.
+Both cases are caracterized by two gaps associated with the two (i) spin or (ii) pseudospin modes (See Table \ref{tab:gaps}).
 We observe two thresholds corresponding to the two gaps.
-Below $\Delta_0^1$, which is identical to the spin or pseudospin gap $\Delta_{-1}^1$ at $\nu=-1$, there is no transmission since both modes are gapped.
+Below $\Delta_0^1$, which is identical to the spin or pseudospin gap $\Delta_{-1}^\mu$ at $\nu=-1$, there is a very small transmission probability for small length of the $\nu=0$ region which corresponds to evanescent modes.
+For longer lengths, there is no transmission since both modes are gapped.
 Between $\Delta_0^1$ and $\Delta_0^2$, only one mode is transmitted and we observe the usual Fabry-P\'erot interference pattern.
 However, above $\Delta_0^2$, both modes can propagate and we observe a beating pattern with valleys and crests in the transmission.
 This pattern can be understood simply by analyzing the zeros of Eq. (\ref{eq:trans}).
 It vanishes when both $\sin(k_{x,0}^1L)$ and $\sin(k_{x,0}^2L)$ are equal to zero.
 The red and blue curves in Fig. \ref{fig:scat}.b) correspond respectively to $L^1_m(E)=\frac{m\pi}{k_{x,0}^1(E)}$ and $L^2_n(E)=\frac{n\pi}{k_{x,0}^2(E)}$ with $m,n\in\mathbb{N}^*$.
 When both terms vanish, we observe either a valley in the transmission probability if the denominator of Eq. (\ref{eq:trans}) is non-zero, or a crest if the denominator vanishes too.
 The valleys and crests of the beating pattern are represented as the black curves in Fig. \ref{fig:scat}.b) and obey the equation (for $k_y=0$)